Medication Search - Apo-Oxcarbazepine

 Each yellow, oval, film-coated tablet, engraved and scored "OXC 600" on one side and "APO" on the other, contains oxcarbazepine 600 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, methylcellulose, polyethylene glycol, purified water, titanium dioxide, and yellow ferric oxide.

-How should I use the Apo-Oxcarbazepine medication?
+How should I use Apo-Oxcarbazepine?

 The usual dose of oxcarbazepine for adults ranges from 300 mg to 600 mg twice a day, but some people may need up to 1,200 mg twice a day.
 The maximum dose is 1,200 mg twice a day.